ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 Each GLUE URI MUST be globally unique.
 It is assumed that most registered organizational entity identification schemes already handle any necessary namespacing as part of the External Number.
-However, in the event that collisions are possible within the set of possible external identifiers for an Authority Identifier scheme, then further namespacing might be necessary at the GLUE URI level.
+However, if collisions are possible within the set of possible external identifiers for an Authority Identifier scheme, then further namespacing might be necessary at the GLUE URI level.
 Such namespacing SHOULD be done on the Authority Identifier as part of the registration process.